-The DXC Technology Superannuation Plan (Plan) provides benefits for members of the Former Fund who transferred to Australian Retirement Trust by a successor fund transfer on 24 November 2020.

-This Handbook outlines the arrangements within the Plan for Category A3 and B1 Defined Benefit members of the Former Fund.
-The Defined Benefit categories of the Former Fund were closed to new members from October 2002.
-A separate Super Savings Product Disclosure Statement for Accumulation account (PDS) outlines the arrangements within the Plan that apply for Accumulation members.
+The DXC Technology Superannuation Plan provides benefits for members of the Former Fund who transferred to Australian Retirement Trust by a successor fund transfer on 24 November 2020.
+This Handbook outlines the arrangements within the Plan for EDS Defined Benefit members of the Former Fund.
+The Defined Benefit Categories of the Former Fund are closed to new members.
+A separate PDS outlines the arrangements within the Plan that apply for Accumulation members.

-You remain a member of the Plan while you meet the eligibility conditions under the Benefit Deed.
+You remain a member of the Plan while you meet the eligibility conditions under the Plan Benefit Deed.